scalalandio/chimney/docs/docs/cookbook.md

 sealed hierarchy - will trigger a macro, which may or may not succeed and if it succeeds it will introduce an allocation.

+When using `import io.scalaland.chimney.dsl._` this is countered by:

+- (prior to 2.0.0) the usage of a `Transformer.AutoDerived` as a supertype of `Transformer`:

+    - automatic derivation upcasts `Transformer`,
+    - and recursive construction of an expression requires a normal `Transformer`

+- (since 2.0.0, onward) the usage of implicit search that excludes some symbols:

+    - macro looks for implicits
+    - ignoring the implicits that triggers the macro itself

-When using `import io.scalaland.chimney.dsl._` this is countered by the usage of a `Transformer.AutoDerived` as a supertype of `Transformer` - automatic derivation upcast `Transformer` and recursive construction of an expression requires a normal `Transformer` so automatic derivation is NOT triggered.
-Either the user provided an implicit or there is none.
+As a result, the derivation macro is NOT triggered recursively.
+Either the user provided an implicit for some type or there is none and macro will handle recursion internally.

 !!! note